Living Films: History

 Living Films was founded by Chris Lowenstein in 1996.
 Lowenstein studied film at Beloit College in Wisconsin and began his career as a production assistant for Gus Van Sant working on the film My Own Private Idaho.
 He also worked as a production assistant for the Thailand filming of Heaven & Earth in 1993.
 After similar work with the films Operation Dumbo Drop and The Quest, Lowenstein opened his own production company in Chiang Mai.
+Oliver Ackermann joined Living Films in 2002 and is a partner and producer.
+Apinat “Obb” Siricharoenjit is also a managing partner and a line producer.
 Living Films produces feature films, commercials, still-photo shoots and television projects.

 In 2006, during the filming of Bangkok Dangerous starring Nicolas Cage, the ruling government of Thailand was overthrown.
 In 2013, A fire broke out on the set of No Escape (then called The Coup) starring Owen Wilson, Pierce Brosnan, and Lake Bell.
 There were no injuries to cast and production had wrapped for the day.
 The fire was thought to have been caused by faulty power supply.